QCD with an Infrared Fixed Point and a Dilaton: Conclusions and Summary

 In the third part applications of the dilaton are explored.
 In \SEC\ref{sec:QCD} we consider whether the $\sig$-meson in QCD could be a dilaton.
 Singlet-octet mixing is found to be important as it considerably improves the prediction of the width \eqref{eq:SU3}.
 The leading order $\sig$-mass, which follows from the dilaton GMOR-relation \eqref{eq:msigSU3}, is rather large and indicates convergence issues in the EFT (due to the large strange quark mass).
 The dilaton as the low energy part of a new gauge sector, can take on the role of the Higgs boson provided that the ratio of pion to dilaton decay constants $r_{N_f} \equiv F_\pi/F_D$ is unity for two flavours (cf. \SEC\ref{sec:outlook}).
 Whereas in QCD indications are that $r_2 \approx 1$ there is no underlying principle known why this ought to happen.
 An assessment beyond leading order would give rise to a potential and corrections to radiative processes such as $gg \to h$ and $h \to \ga\ga$ which might pass current LHC-constraints.

 There are many directions to explore but among the unresolved questions the most outstanding ones are: i) what is the chiral dilaton (or $\sig$-meson) mass?
-Is it zero or at least considerably smaller than the nucleon mass and how does it depend on the distance to the lower boundary of the conformal window? ii) is there a principle that would imply $r_2 \approx 1$?
-These questions might well be very difficult to answer by pure reasoning.
+Is it zero or at least considerably smaller than the nucleon mass and how does it depend on the distance to the lower boundary of the conformal window? ii) is there a principle that would imply $r_2 \approx 1$? {iii) a more systematic investigation gauge theories away from the near-conformal regime (cf. \APP\ref{app:single} for motivation and one route)} These questions might well be very difficult to answer by pure reasoning.
 Hopefully lattice Monte Carlo simulations and methods using analyticity and unitarity can be of some guidance.